For Faculty and Staff

 - Electrostatic cleaning units will be used on our shuttle coaches daily.

 - The shuttle will follow the university’s masking/face covering requirements.
+Individuals who do not have cloth face coverings will not be allowed to board.

 - Drivers will regularly sanitize high-touch point surfaces.